 - Premium processing fee: $1,440 (this is optional)

 - Attorney fee: This varies from one attorney to the next.
-You can see the flat fee that we charge on our fees page.
+You can see the flat fee that VisaNation Law Group charges on the fees page.

 Other costs, such as traveling costs, may come along with your E-2 visa process depending on your situation.
 Consult your immigration attorney to determine which fees are applicable to your case.

 If you would like to stay in the U.S. permanently to work on your enterprise, you can apply for the EB-5 investor green card.
 To do this, you need to invest at least $1 million in a U.S. business or $500,000 in a business that is in a rural or high-unemployment area.
 You should be able to prove that this investment will benefit the U.S. economy.

 Your qualifications for the EB-5 will depend on the nature of your E-2 visa investment.
 You may need to invest a substantial amount more in order to meet the minimum investment amount.

 The process involves filing an I-526 with the USCIS.
 The date that the Service obtains your petition is your “priority” date, which must match or pass the “final action date” given in your category on the monthly visa bulletin provided by the Department of State.
 Once that happens, you can file an I-485 form to adjust your status.
 If your date is already current, as most are, then you can file the I-526 and the I-485 concurrently.

 Both the I-526 and the I-485 can take up to six months each to process and premium processing is not available for these forms.
 This process is delicate and mistakes are easy to make.
 This is why it is always recommended to hire an attorney who has extensive experience with investor visas and green cards.